Programmer25X/European-Astro-Pi-Project/README.md

 <img width="1200" height="900" alt="Astro Pi Map Certificate" src="https://github.com/user-attachments/assets/a19c9f39-35e1-4b50-9934-737b08ec289a" />

 *Captured image of the certificate that shows when and where our program was executed.*

+## Review
+Partaking in the European Astro Pi Challenge, was a challenging and rewarding experience.
+The opportunity allowed me to improve my problem solving and communication skills.
+In addition, working on the project has improved my understanding of the Python programming language and similar programming languages.
+I am pleased that our team was able to successfully develop the program in the allotted time, which then later executed on the ISS.